 • Order or availability of attractions may change due to road or weather conditions and we may have to adjust timings to the short daylight of winter days.

-• Participants in Snorkeling MUST have read and signed this Snorkeling Medical Statement – click here.
+• Participants MUST have read and signed this Snorkeling Medical Statement before the tour – click here.
 We recommend that you bring the form already printed out and signed, but you can sign the form at the meeting location if not.

 How does pick up work?

 We offer pick-up only from Reykjavik city greater area from designated locations found on a drop-down menu at the time of booking.
 We ask all our customers to send their pick up location at least 24 hours prior to the departure of their tour.
 We cannot be responsible if you do not provide your pick up location or miss the departure of your tour.
 Pick up starts at the scheduled departure time of your voucher and can take up to 30 minutes.
 We ask our passenger to be ready at their listed location so they can be easily found.

 Due to the regulations of the city of Reykjavik, tour companies are only allowed to stop at certain designated bus stop locations in the city center to pick up passengers.
 It is stated on your voucher if we will pick you up directly from your hotel or from the designated bus stop locations.
 Find the closest designated pick up location using the map on www.busstop.is.

 What is a day tour?

 A day tour is a tour that includes guided sightseeing and activities for one day.

 All our day tours are in a minibus and offer small group experience.
 These tours also drive further into in the countryside and give you the opportunity to explore Iceland in-depth.

 We encourage bringing hiking boots for the sightseeing.
 They have to have hard on the sole and be tight around the ankle.
 If you don’t have them, we have them available for rent in all sizes while booking for ISK 1,500 per pair.